starexxx/Mirror/README.md

 Full command list available via `help` in the tool.

-## Contributing

-**Contributions are welcome!
-Please:**
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request

 ## License & Disclaimer
 This project released under MIT License and this tool is for **educational and ethical testing purposes only**.
 Always obtain proper authorization before scanning or testing any network or system.